dristi211/DristisBooksStore/DristisBooksStore/README.txt

                                       At 10:12 updated the Product class so Title, ISBN and Author are [Required]field and creat a new migration(AddValidation To Product) and update the the database
+                                      Migration done successfully but given the following warning An operation was scaffolded that may result in the loss of data.
+Please review the migration for accuracy.